Hoopaugi/Message-Board/plan.md

 - How to implement pagination / thread archiving
 - Should thread bumping be weighted in some way?
 (OP can't bump, first comment by new user > another comment by already partisipating user)
 - How is userId tracked inside a thread?
+- Consolidate some of the API endpoints, for example POST /api/threads and POST /api/boards/:name/threads

 ## 2. Tech stack